true-while/AzureFastStartForIoT/Predictive Maintenance/README.md

 The solution you have just created is based off a template https://github.com/Azure/azure-iot-predictive-maintenance which you are free to download, inspect, learn from and modify.

-Can can also install it from the command line: Open a Visual Studio developer command prompt and run `build.cmd cloud debug "myblahnamexx" "AzureCloud"` where "myblahnamexx" is a unique name for your installation.
+Can can also install it from the command line: Open a Visual Studio developer command prompt and running

+`build.cmd cloud debug "myblahnamexx" "AzureCloud"`

+where "myblahnamexx" is a unique name for your installation.
 As part of the running script you'll be asked for credentials for Azure and which location you wish to install to.

 #